jcox86/Strapper/README.md

 Most of the authentication module and app structure was created by <a href="https://github.com/jessetechie" target="_blank">Jesse Hemstad</a> of Lotpath, who created Strappy

-*NOTE: Added moment and toastr.
-Need to figure out Jasmine
+*NOTE: Added unit testing via karma and jasmine.
+Need to write useable unit tests.
+*NOTE: Looking to convert this, or possibly a clone of this to angular-material-design.
+It is awesome.